Jasonzhou97/tp/docs/DeveloperGuide.md

 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.

-1b.
-No reservations exist on the day queried. <br>
-&ensp; 1b1.
-System indicates that there are no reservations on given day. <br>
-&ensp; Use case resumes at step 1.

 ---
 ### **U10: Edit specific reservations**

 **MSS**
 1. User queries to edit the reservation with ID.
+2. System edit the reservation.
-2. System displays all reservations for today and tomorrow with a reservation edited message.
+3. System displays all reservations for today and tomorrow with a reservation edited message.

 Use case ends.